MicrowaveLinkAntenna/PyCharm-Documentation/docs/configuration.md

 12. If you need to delete or edit the token at a later date, for example, to change permissions or extend the expiry date, go to [this link](https://github.com/settings/tokens).
 Click on the name of the token (in blue) to go to the same page shown in step 7.
 ![](img/configuration/github-token-settings.png)

+## Next Steps
+Now that you have finished configuring PyCharm for use in COMP-1510, it is a good idea to get ahead of the class by gaining some basic experience coding in Python.
+Like most courses at BCIT, COMP-1510 'hits the ground running', so coming to your first class with even a little bit of knowledge can help tremendously.
+Proceed to [Your First Program](first_program.md) to begin your
+Python coding journey.